tiawl/vulkan.zig/README.md

 The intention under this fork is the same as hexops had when they forked [KhronosGroup/Vulkan-Headers](https://github.com/KhronosGroup/Vulkan-Headers): package the headers for Zig.
 So:
 * unnecessary files have been deleted,
-* the build system has been replaced with `build.zig`. with these subtle differences for maintainability tasks:
+* the build system has been replaced with `build.zig`.
+However this repository has subtle differences for maintainability tasks:
 * no shell scripting,
 * a cron is triggered every day to check [KhronosGroup/Vulkan-Headers](https://github.com/KhronosGroup/Vulkan-Headers) and to update this repository if a new release is available.